 We have all seen the headlines…

-The emergence of the Internet of Things – or IoT for short – has brought with it an explosive growth in cyber security issues.
+The commoditization of Internet-connected devices has brought with it an explosive growth in cyber security issues.
 New headlines keep coming daily, with very real privacy, security, and economic consequences, to both individuals and businesses.

 Just in the beginning of 2018, we had two major events – the disclosure of the Meltdown and Specter CPU bugs, and the commoditization of tools designed to perform hacking for profit – that made things significantly scarier.

-Furthermore, with IoT being responsible for virtually all the growth in connected devices – 30% a year, in the case of Internet-connected devices – the problem will keep getting worse.
+Furthermore, with all the growth in connected devices – 30% a year, in the case of Internet-connected devices – the problem will keep getting worse.